lotsofs/livesplit-asl/README.md

 ## Serious Sam 2
 - Load remover.  .
-- Works with V2.070.00 and V2.080.00.
+- Works with V2.070.00 65824, and V2.080.00 252822 and 269486.
 Other versions can be supported upon request.
 Contact: twitch.tv/lotsofs
+- In case of a game update on Steam, this will break.
+Please contact me immediately if this happens and I haven't noticed.